1932–33 Torquay United F.C. season: Overview

 While two draws and two defeats in their opening four games suggested the unfamiliar team had yet to find their feet, an 8–1 victory over Southend United at Plainmoor in early September certainly helped the squad to settle into the new season.
 Torquay would prove to be particularly strong at home with only two defeats at Plainmoor throughout the entire season.
 However, away from home it was a slightly different story with the team suffering twelve losses and only four victories on the road.
 Nevertheless, by the penultimate game of the season, Torquay's excellent home form had propelled them up to 8th position in the table and a victory against Queens Park Rangers on the final day could have seen the club finish in an unprecedented 5th place.
 As it was, a 1–1 draw at the White City Stadium and with other results going against them, the Magpies had to ultimately settle for 10th place, which was still the club's best finish in the League to date.

 Inevitably, with a much improved side, the Torquay players began attracting attention from other clubs.
 At the end of the season both Jack Tennant and Alf Gray were sold to First Division side Liverpool, while Ted Anderson was also lured away to Second Division West Ham United.
 Perhaps most heartbreaking of all to the Plainmoor faithful was the departure of Dartmouth born right winger Ralph Birkett.
 After 98 appearances and 20 goals for Torquay, the 20-year-old Birkett was sold to eventual First Division champions Arsenal, with manager Herbert Chapman willing to pay the significant amount of £1,588 to secure his services.
 After later joining Middlesbrough, Birkett would go on to play for England in 1935.

-Although losing such key players was a blow to the club, there was at least some hope for the future with the arrival of Don Welsh.
-The talented young centre half would soon develop into another Torquay legend and gave reason enough for Frank Brown to confident for the coming season.
+Though losing key players was detrimental to the club, there was hope for the future with the arrival of Don Welsh.
+The centre half would soon develop and give a reason for Frank Brown to confident for the coming season.